NoRed0x/NoRed0x.github.io/_posts/Red-Teaming/2021-09-16-office-persistence.md

 ## What is a WLL file?
 A WLL file is an add-in used by Microsoft Word, a word processing application.
 It contains a software component that adds new features to the program, similar to a plugin.
+WLL "Add-Ins" for Word

 ## Registry query for trusted location path
 find the trusted location by querying the register